TigerHixTang/fh6_fastboot/README.md

 ﻿# FH6 FastBoot

- Drop-in mod that skips Forza Horizon 6's startup wait 鈥?the ~25s black screen shown after the disclaimer/logo.
+ Drop-in mod that skips Forza Horizon 6's startup wait the 25s black screen shown after the disclaimer/logo.
 Disk loading is left untouched, so the game reaches the menu as soon as loading finishes.
 The skip is fully automatic; no configuration required.

  [Download latest release](https://github.com/TigerHixTang/fh6_fastboot/releases/latest)